 - How the agency’s online channel supports, and is supported by, other delivery channels.

 - Relationships with other participants in the agency’s sector (government, non-government and private sector), and principles of engagement with them as appropriate to achieve strategic outcomes.

-- Alignment with the government strategy.
+- Alignment with the Strategy for a Digital Public Service.

 - How to optimise the agency’s total web presence.